 For links, in-depth downloadable files, and free eBooks, visit our Research page.
 Before scrolling down the page, please read this message from all of us at Highland Glenn:

 It is our earnest hope that each of you will use your mind and listen to your instincts, learn what is best for the animals entrusted to your care.
-For the health and happiness of your devoted pets, investigate the facts for yourself, immerse yourself in research, ask questions, look at all sides of an issue, thoughtfully consider what seems reasonable, and then don’t dismiss the evidence simply because it upsets your long-held views.
+For the health and happiness of your devoted companions, investigate the facts for yourself, immerse yourself in research, ask questions.
+Look at all sides of an issue, thoughtfully consider what seems reasonable, and then don’t dismiss the evidence simply because it upsets your long-held views.
 Never stop learning and questioning!

 “All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident.” – Arthur Schopenhauer